knaaptime/seg_networks/paper/results_graphs.md

 A second group of variables includes population, street length, cyclomatic number, and measures of street and intersection density.
 This component appears to measure the transportation graph's complexity and size.
-The component may also reveal something about agglomeration and self scaling, as the density measures appear to grow in tandem with size.
-A final third apparent grouping of variables includes circuity, and the proportion of self loops, as well as three-way and dead-end intersections.
+The component may also reveal something about agglomeration and self-scaling, as the density measures appear to grow in tandem with size.
+A final third apparent grouping of variables includes circuity, and the proportion of self-loops, as well as three-way and dead-end intersections.
 This component is strongly negatively correlated with the first and appears to indicate network clogging or stoppages.
 It is interesting to note that circuity is positively correlated with the proportion of dead-end end streets.
 Notably each of the three